HomeExamplesFeaturesFAQsPricingDocsBlog

 Stop reprinting menus.
 Build a QR menu diners actually use — with photos, multilingual support, and analytics.
 Step-by-step setup, costs, and what to avoid.

-By i3Dify Team··9 min read
+By i3Dify Team·May 15, 2026·9 min read

 QR menus arrived in 2020 out of necessity.
 Five years later, most restaurants treat them as an afterthought — a flat PDF link diners hate.
 That's the wrong frame.
 A modern QR menu isn't a paper-menu replacement.
 It's a separate format with its own affordances: it can update in real time, embed dish photos, track which sections diners look at, switch languages, and never wear out.